dfinity/agent-js/README.md

 Use an Agent to interact with the Internet Computer from your JavaScript program.

-This source code repository contains multiple npm packages, but it's primary export is at `./packages/agent`.
+This source code repository contains multiple npm packages, each under `./packages/`.

 ## Development